sa6mwa/emrun/README.md

 Notes:
 - The payload must be executable for Linux; if you embed an ELF binary, ensure it targets the same architecture as the host machine.
-- `Run` returns combined stdout and stderr; if you need separate streams, use `RunIO` and provide distinct `io.Writer`s.
+- `Run` returns combined stdout and stderr. `RunIO` mirrors both streams into a single writer, while `RunIOE` accepts separate writers for stdout and stderr.
+- When a fallback is required, the payload is written to a `0700` temporary file under the current user's default temp directory. `Close()` removes it.

 ## Embedding Scripts With `//go:embed`
 Shell scripts can also be embedded, which keeps helper logic tidy and separate